-FRH was a student of Schubring and thus familiar with Jainism.
-In Tibetan his master was H. Hoffmann.
+Hamm was a student of Schubring and thus familiar with Jainism.
+In Tibetan his teacher was H. Hoffmann.
 His main interest, however, was Pāli Buddhism.
-He was slow to publish his work, and illness and death interrupted many plans like editions of Milaraspa’s songs and of the Visuddhimagga.
+He was slow to publish his work, and illness and death interrupted many plans like the editions of Milaraspa’s songs and the Visuddhimagga.
 During his few years at Bonn three students completed their M.A., and three dissertations were nearly completed (Čičak-Chand, Eimer, and ?Hahn), further his students included S. Dietz.

-Publications: diss.
+Publications: Diss.
 Gīyatthavihāra.
 Das sechste Kapitel des Mahānisīhasutta im Text mit Anmerkungen und Glossar.
-MS. 1948, publ. in p.
+Manuscript 1948, publ. in p.
 5-59 of his and Schubring’s Studien zum Mahānisīha, Kapitel 6-8.
 ANISt 6.
 Hamburg 1951.

 – Rab tu ’byuṅ ba’i gži: die tibetische Übersetzung des Pravyajyāvastu im Vinaya des Mūlasarvāstivādins.
 Nach Vorarbeiten von F.-R. Hamm und weiteren Materialien hrsg. von H. Eimer.
 1-2.
 As.
 Forsch.
 82. 1983.